Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Introduction

-An additional advantage of focusing on the $2 \times 2$ setting is that it is arguably the simplest and clearest example in which there is a nuisance parameter (the proportion under the null) that does not admit a group invariance.
+SWEPIS summarized its data as a $2 \times 2$ contingency table.
+In Section~\ref{proportiontestS} and \ref{sec:compositeH1} we refine our generic test to the $2 \times 2$and $k \times 2$ model.
+An advantage of focusing on this simple setting is that it is arguably the simplest and clearest example in which there is a nuisance parameter (the proportion under the null) that does not admit a group invariance.
 Nuisance parameters that satisfy such an invariance (such as the variance in the $t$-test, or the grand mean in the two-sample $t$-test) are quite straightforward to turn into \E-variables and test martingales via the method of maximal invariants, as explained by \cite{grunwald2019safe} and already put into practice by e.g. \cite{robbins1970statistical,lai1976confidence}.
 The present paper shows that the proportion under the null can also be handled in a clean and simple manner.

-Finally, as explained below, our work appears to be quite different from existing sequential and Bayesian approaches.
+As explained below, the resulting instantiated $2 \times 2$ test appears to be quite different from existing sequential and Bayesian approaches.
 Thus, more than 85 years after {\em the lady tasting tea}, we are able to still say something quite new about the age-old problem of contingency table testing.